sifzerda/pool/README.md

 - use react-virtualized to only render visible stuff
 - once game basically running, convert it into Redux or Zustand
 - use a bundler like Webpack or Parcel to optimize build output: Enable code splitting, tree-shaking, and minification to reduce bundle size and improve load times.
-- Consider memoizing components like Projectile and Particle using React.memo to prevent unnecessary re-renders, especially if their props rarely change.
+- Consider memoizing components using React.memo to prevent unnecessary re-renders, especially if their props rarely change.

 ## (9) To do: